An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Independence of axioms

 \begin{lemma} Proposition \ref{Independence} holds for $A=\mbox{block preservation}$. \end{lemma} \begin{proof} Consider the voting method $F$ defined on profiles $\mathbf{P}$ with two or three alternatives as follows: $F(\mathbf{P})=Minimax(\mathbf{P})$ except if (i) the margin graph of $\mathbf{P}$ is a cycle of the form

 and (ii) no voter submits the ranking $yxz$, in which case $F(\mathbf{P})=\{x\}$.
-Note that we are using `$x$', `$y$', and `$z$' here as variables, so if there is any assignment of the alternatives in $\mathbf{P}$ to the roles $x,y,z$ such that (i) and (ii) holds, then $F$ selects the alternative playing the $x$ role, rather than the Minimax winner.
+Note that we are using `$x$', `$y$', and `$z$' here as variables, so if there is any assignment of the alternatives in $\mathbf{P}$ to the roles $x,y,z$ such that (i) and (ii) hold, then $F$ selects the alternative playing the $x$ role, rather than the Minimax winner.
 That there are profiles satisfying (i) and (ii), so $F$ differs from Minimax, is shown by the following, where $F(\mathbf{P})=\{x\}$:

 Adding a block of all linear orders to the profile above---and hence adding the ranking $yxz$---changes the $F$ winner to be the Minimax winner, $y$, so $F$ violates block preservation.
-Yet clearly $F$ satisfies anonymity, neutrality, homogeneity, and immunity to spoilers (since $F$ satisfies Condorcet consistency).
+Yet clearly $F$ satisfies anonymity, neutrality, homogeneity, and immunity to spoilers (since $F$ agrees with Minimax in all of the profiles satisfying the assumptions in the definition of immunity to spoilers).
 It remains to prove positive involvement and weak positive responsiveness.
 Consider an arbitrary profile~$\mathbf{P}$.

 Case 1: there are weak Condorcet winners in $\mathbf{P}$.
 Then $F(\mathbf{P})=Minimax(\mathbf{P})$, and for $a\in F(\mathbf{P})$, adding a voter who ranks $a$ first (resp.~having some voter move $a$ from last to first) makes $a$ a Condorcet winner, so $F(\mathbf{P}')=Minimax(\mathbf{P}')=\{a\}$, in line with positive involvement (resp.~weak positive responsiveness).